 No teaching license?
-No problem
+We have you covered

 The Intervention Specialist graduate program is designed for individuals who already have an undergraduate degree in any content area and prepares them to teach students with disabilities in grades K-12.
 The program leads to an initial Ohio special education license of Intervention Specialist: Mild/Moderate.